Why is a Chatbot so important?

 - Fragment 7 (recognized attribute): no sugar substitute.

-- answering fragments: answer whether or not available and point out to the location and provide alternatives that are not matching fully.
+- Answering fragments: answer whether or not available, point out the location, and provide alternatives that do not match fully.

 The answer from the chatbot may be: